mvaudel/onyase/docs/engine/engine.md

 # Onyase engine

 The Onyase engine is a script using the [compomics-utilities](https://github.com/compomics/compomics-utilities) to conduct standard proteomic database searches.
 An *early beta release* is available [here](https://github.com/mvaudel/onyase/tree/master/release/Onyase-0.0.1.zip).
+Unzip the file prior to execution.
+An example can be found [here](example.md).

 ## Usage ##